EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer/index.en.md

 ### Use tab to complete commands

 Before starting with the commands I want to mention a couple of small tips or functionalities.
-The GNU/Linux terminal is very user friendly, just type the first letters of a command, file or folder found in the current folder and then press the TAB key and the system will automatically complete the command, file or folder name.
+The GNU/Linux terminal is user friendly, just type the first letters of a command, file or folder found in the current folder and then press the TAB key and the system will automatically complete the command, file or folder name.

 If there is a conflict, just press the TAB key twice and it will show the available options.
 A perfect function for lazy people who don't like to type unnecessarily.